bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 Also, another example of a COMPSs Java K-means application, where the usage of ``sources`` including directories can be seen.
 We add to the crate the sub-directories that contain the ``.jar`` and ``.java`` files.
 In this case, an ``Agent`` is provided which is different from the person that wrote the application.
-The term ``data_persistence`` has been explicitly specified, but since the default value is ``False`` if not specified, it could be removed and get the same result.
+The term ``data_persistence`` has been explicitly specified, but since the default value is ``False`` if not specified, it could be removed and still obtain the same result.

 .. code-block:: yaml